osilander/203.311/Week4/Week4.md

 # repeat for the Illumina data
 # We now have two inputs, -i and -I
 # and two outputs -o and -O
-# but still only one html and json
+# but still only one html and json.
+# The two inputs and outputs are becuase
+# the data are paired end.
 # Note that the "\" below indicates
 # that the command extends over multiple lines.
 # Note that here you **should not** use the -A option